Tanzania travel guide

 There are risks associated with viewing wildlife, particularly on foot or at close range.
 Always follow park regulations and wardens’ advice, and make sure you have the correct documentation or permit before entering a national park.

 If you are trekking or climbing, only use a reputable travel company, stick to established routes and always walk in groups.
 Make sure you are well prepared and equipped to cope with the terrain and low temperatures.
-The extreme altitude on Mount Kilimanjaro can cause altitude sickness.

-River & Sea travel
+River and sea travel

 You should also beware of aggressive ticket touts at Tanzanian ports.

-While there have been no successful piracy attacks since May 2012 off the coast of Somalia and in the Gulf of Aden, the threat of piracy related activity and armed robbery in the Gulf of Aden and Indian Ocean remains significant.
+The threat of piracy related activity and armed robbery off the coast of Somalia, in the Gulf of Aden and Indian Ocean remains significant.
 Reports of attacks on local fishing dhows in the area around the Gulf of Aden and Horn of Africa continue.
 The combined threat assessment of the international Naval Counter Piracy Forces remains that all sailing yachts under their own passage should remain out of the designated High Risk Area or face the risk of being hijacked and held hostage for ransom.
-For more information and advice, see our Piracy and armed robbery at sea page.
+For more information and advice, see our Piracy and armed robbery at sea page